audksamu/Semester-Project-2/README.md

 This project are using a Strapi project providet by Noroff.

-!Remark!
-The project where originaly build for the old version of the Strapi project, but you need to download the V4 version.
+**Remark** The project where originaly build for the old version of the Strapi project, but you need to download the V4 version.
 [Noroff StrapiProject v4](https://github.com/NoroffFEU/strapi-sp2-v4)

 Se the projects README.md file for details.